carlomazzaferro/test-ml/README.rst

 and the rest is taken care of.

-.. note:: **STATUS**: alpha.
+.. note:: Status: alpha.
 Active development, but breaking changes may come.

 Features